 What Is Adoption Law?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on July 10, 2023 Featuring practical insights from contributing attorney Shelley B. BallardUse these links to jump to different sections:
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on March 12, 2024 Featuring practical insights from contributing attorney Shelley B. BallardUse these links to jump to different sections:

-- What is Adoption?
+- What Is Adoption?

 - How Long Does the Adoption Process Take?

-- What is the Home Study Process?
+- What Is the Home Study Process?

 - How Are Adoptions Finalized?